-What is intrathecal analgesia?
+What is intrathecal analgesia (IA)?

-Spinal headache is common after IA.
+A headache is common after IA.
 The following can help you manage the pain:

-- Acetaminophen: This medicine decreases pain and fever.
-Acetaminophen is available without a doctor's order.
+- Acetaminophen decreases pain and fever.
+It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
+Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 What are the risks of spinal anesthesia?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Learn more about Intrathecal Analgesia